MightopitaGuy/great-whale-trainee/README.md

 ### 6. Cart Functionality

 - **Objective**: Implement a shopping cart feature, remember to discuss the requirements, data structure, implementation and pseudocode to the interviewer before writing a single line of code.
+UI is not needed, you can debug or use `console.log` to see the cart data.

 ### 7. Extra Features